jliagouris/UCDS/syllabus.md

 The (tentative) lecture schedule is available [here](https://jliagouris.github.io/UCDS/lectures.html).

 ## Attendance
-Students are expected to attend each lecture in person according to the BU safety guidlines. **For students with GRS approval who cannot attend in person, all lectures will be offered online via Zoom and the recordings will be posted on [Piazza](https://piazza.com/bu/fall2021/cs591l1/home)**.
+Students are expected to attend each lecture in persons.
+All course material will be posted on [Piazza](https://piazza.com/bu/fall2022/cs591l1/home).
 Ultimately, students are responsible for their own learning and, thus, for keeping up with the material.

 ## Grading Scheme
-The course consists of lectures, quizzes, and hands-on assignments.
-Students will also have the option to do either the fourth assignment or a final project. **Final projects can be done individually or in teams of at most three students**.
-You can propose your own idea for the final project but you need to get the instructor's approval. **Project proposals must be submitted by October 15th**.
-Your final grade will be determined as follows:
+The course includes lectures, quizzes, and hands-on assignments. **There is no final exam**.
+Your grade will be determined as follows:
 - **3 in-class quizzes: 15%**:
   - Each 20-min quiz contributes 5% to the final grade.
 - **4 assignments (or 3 assignments and a final project): 85%**:
   - Assignment #1 contributes 15%.
   - Assignment #2 contributes 20%.
   - Assignment #3 contributes 20%.
-  - Assignment #4 / Final project contributes 30%.
+  - Assignment #4 contributes 30%.
   - To be considered complete, code deliverables must be accompanied by sufficient documentation.
   - The final project also includes a 15min presentation.